Pennsylvania Route 61: Columbia County

 PA 61 enters Conyngham Township in Columbia County and heads northeast through dense forests as an unnamed four-lane undivided road.
 Farther northeast, the route narrows to a three lane road with one northbound lane and two southbound lanes.
-PA 61 curves east and becomes two-lane undivided Byrnesville Road, which is designated State Route 2002 (SR 2002).
+PA 61 curves east and becomes two-lane undivided Byrnesville Road, which is designated State Route 2002 (SR 2002), an unsigned quadrant route.

 The former divided highway alignment of PA 61 past this point has been closed because of the Centralia mine fire that has made the road unsafe to travel on.

 PA 61 follows Byrnesville Road northeast through forests before passing through the abandoned community of Byrnesville.
 The route curves northwest through more woods and rejoins the closed alignment, at which point SR 2002 ends.

 At this point, PA 61 enters the borough of Centralia, which has largely been abandoned because of the mine fire, as two-lane undivided Locust Avenue.
 The road runs north through abandoned areas of the borough which have been overgrown with trees.
 PA 61 turns west onto West Centre Street, with PA 42 continuing north along Locust Avenue.
 From here, the route heads west through more abandoned sections of Centralia.
 The road leaves Centralia for Conyngham Township again and becomes an unnamed four-lane divided highway, heading through forested areas and passing to the south of a large coal mine.